Today Alaska Airlines revealed the most substantial updates to its brand in a quarter century.

 Beginning today, and throughout the rest of 2016, Alaska fliers will see the visual updates in new signage at the airport, an all-new airplane paint job, a refreshed website and mobile app, and more.

 “We’ve always been a company about genuine, caring service.
 Our values are staying the same, but it’s time for our brand to show up bigger,” says Sangita Woerner, Alaska’s vice president of marketing.
 “We’ve added 90 new markets in the past five years.
 As we continue to grow, we are updating the outward expression of our brand so it shows up bolder wherever we fly.”

 The visual changes unveiled today are the culmination of a number of cabin enhancements the carrier has made in the past year, which include free entertainment and premium just-released Hollywood movies, Tom Douglas signature onboard entrees and seatback power.

 “Our brand is our reputation and who we are as a company.
 The logo and identity, those are the outward expression of our strong commitment to our customers,” said Woerner.

-The two biggest changes to Alaska’s visual identity are in the bold new design of its name (or wordmark), and the iconic Eskimo that has graced the tails of its planes since the early 1970s.
+The two biggest changes to Alaska’s visual identity are in the bold new design of its name (or wordmark), and the iconic tail that has graced the tails of its planes since the early 1970s.

 “The clean lines and italics of our updated wordmark represent the performance and precision our customers have come to expect when they fly Alaska, from our pioneering 20-minute baggage guarantee to our industry leading on-time performance,” said Woerner.